Individual Claims Reserving using Activation Patterns: Numerical Application

-Table \ref{tab:apm_vs_ODP} compares the reserve estimates obtained with the proposed model based on the activation patterns to those of the classical Overdispersed Poisson (ODP) Chain Ladder and to the true reserves, both for the portfolio as a whole and for the four insurance coverages taken separately.
+Table \ref{tab:apm_vs_ODP} compares the reserve estimates obtained with the proposed model based on the activation patterns to those of the classical Overdispersed Poisson (ODP) Chain Ladder and to the observed reserves, both for the portfolio and the four insurance coverages taken separately.
+Since we only focus our analysis on RBNS claims and for the sake of comparison with the other models, we use reporting years instead of occurrence years when building the claims triangles.
+We further assume that all underlying assumptions of the ODP model are verified but do not validate them here since this is a standard model in claims reserving and our aim is to focus on a comparison with the activation patterns model.

-On average, the aggregate model underestimates the true reserves in each case.
-We need to take the $95\%$ VaR to obtain an estimate of the whole RBNS reserve that is above the minimum observed value of 524.91M~CAD.
-Considering that we expect this amount to be higher due to the open claims, our model gives a more conservative estimate of the total RBNS reserve with an average simulated amount of 536,86M~CAD.
-Most importantly, the aggregate model does not perform well at the coverage level.
-In each case and particularly for the Accident Benefits and Bodily Injury coverages, the predictions underestimate the true reserve amounts.
-Using such a model, the insurer is thus blind to the dynamics of his portfolio and can only get an idea of what his total reserve amounts to.

-In addition, since our data spans from 2015 to mid-2021, we only have a limited number of development years and thereby rather small claim triangles to perform the analysis with aggregate models.
-To obtain more appropriate estimates in this specific case, the insurer should consider making use of tail factors.